 The combined output of both primary and secondary research was used to objectively inform the development of the SOC extension structure.

-Draft Sub Unit Groups (SUGs) were developed by a research team within the classifications team using the evidence available from the sources outlined in the previous section.
+Draft SUGs were developed by a research team within the Classifications team using the evidence available from the sources outlined in the previous section.
 These were then quality assured by colleagues with additional research being carried out as necessary until agreement was reached that the breakdown was appropriate and supported by the available evidence.
-Any queries that remained were escalated to IER for guidance.

 Principles of development